Royston Brady: Honours

-While Lord Mayor, Brady was awarded a knighthood by the Sacred Military Constantinian Order of Saint George in recognition of Dublin City Council's work "in assisting homeless people."
-The award was bestowed by Cardinal Mario Pompedda at a ceremony in Áras an Uachtarain in May 2004.
+While Lord Mayor, Brady was awarded a knighthood by the Sacred Military Constantinian Order of Saint George in recognition of Dublin City Council's work "in assisting homeless people".
+The award was bestowed by Cardinal Mario Pompedda at a ceremony in Áras an Uachtaráin in May 2004.

 Family and personal life

-Brady married Michelle McConalogue from Carndonagh, County Donegal in December 2003;.
+Brady married Michelle McConalogue from Carndonagh, County Donegal in December 2003.
 In 2012 Brady and his family emigrated to the United States with their children.
 Brady and his family became US Citizens in December 2021.
 Since moving to the United States, Brady has become a supporter of Republican Ron DeSantis.

-His father won an All Ireland minor medal with Dublin in 1954, and his brother, Cyprian was also active in politics.
+His father won an All Ireland minor medal with Dublin in 1954, and his brother, Cyprian was a TD for Dublin Central from 2007 to 2011.